viown/srtedit/README.md

 ```

 Will set the text of the first element to "New text" then add 1 second to the start and end times and then display the new values to the terminal and then finally write it to `modified.srt`

-### Disclaimer

-Note that srtedit will select all subtitle elements by default.
-Omitting the `-s/--select` option will result in the specified operation (`--edit`/`--remove`/`--offset`) being applied to all elements.

-Without specifying an output path, you can use the `--view` flag in conjuction with any of the operations above to see your changes before writing.